-If you are coming to the UK for a short stay, the academic visitor visa may appropriate.
+But if you’re coming to the UK for a short stay, the academic visitor visa is likely to be more appropriate.

 The following article provides guidance on various different aspects of applying as a visitor, from eligibility requirements and what activities you will be permitted to undertake in the UK, to how to submit your visa application and what documents you will need in support.

 The academic visitor visa is a sub-category of the UK’s standard Visitor Visa.
 It allows an international academic to come to the UK, usually for up to 12 months, for a temporary, academic-related purpose.

 The permitted activities for visitors to the UK are set out under the Visitor Rules.
 The rules provide that an academic visitor may: